jeff-hykin/prolog_world/README.md

 - the `run_agent(Percept,Action)` inside `my_agent.pl` will be given a perception, and should decide on an action
 - the `Percept` value will be a list, specifically a list of yes/no values
     - the list will specifically be in this order: `[Stench, Breeze, Glitter, Bump, Scream]`
-    - for example: `[yes,no,yes,no,no]` means both the wumpus and the gold are nearby
+    - for example: `[yes,no,yes,no,no]` means both the wumpus is nearby and the gold is in the current square
 - after 128 timesteps (if your agent hasn't died or left) the program will automatically stop